dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 - battery-powered
 - wireless- and bluetooth-enabled, and
 - inexpensive
+- a bit wonky, like a clacky old typewriter.

+Importantly, you won't be embarrassed to been with it out in the wild.
+In fact, the visual design of this thing is important, and it drives some of the purchasing decisions.

 My version of this device boots to a text display (a bash shell, to be specific), ready for writing.

-A distraction-free workflow is extremely important as well, and this is addressed in a later post.
-This post is concerned only with assembling a **RogueWriter** in the simplest way possible.

-I wanted a design that was easy to build (no soldering or finicky construction).
-The perfect thing would be to buy a bunch of stuff that plugs together, and ends up being cool.
-I wanted something I wouldn't be embarrassed to be seen using out in the wild.

-The design of this thing is important, and it drives some of the purchasing decisions.
-For mine, I wanted something that:

-- was reliable, simple, and flexible
-- was portable, with good battery life
-- was reasonably cheap
-- was cool, like a clacky, satisfying old typewriter
-- supported a useful workflow
+The workflow I use is discussed in a later post, and is one possible workflow among many.

-So our project breaks into two parts:
+So our project breaks into three parts:

-1. connecting some components together, and
+1. buying some stuff
+2. connecting the pieces
-2. fitting them into a case.
+3. fitting them into a case.

-## The Guts
+## Buying some stuff

 Let's lay this thing out and take a look at the guts.
 It's basically **display (plugged into a) computer (plugged into a) battery**.
 Once plug these things together (no cabling or soldering needed!), you have a working computer for about **$150**: